DataCloud-project/DEP-PIPE-Pipeline-Deployment-Controller/README.md

 ## **Project Setup and Usage**

-This project is built using **[Quarkus](https://quarkus.io/) Java Framework v2.15.1**.
+This project is built using **[Quarkus](https://quarkus.io/) Java Framework v2.16.9**.
 In order to run the application in development mode you will need **Java v11.0.15 or higher**, and **Maven version 3.8.6** or higher.
 Optionally, to produce native executable version you will need **GraalVM v22.2.0 or higher**.

 You can set project parameters in **src/main/resources/application.yaml** file:
 - *quarkus.http.port* sets the port in which the microservice

-- *maestro-rest-api.url* is the url in which the MAESTRO backend is running
+- *quarkus.rest-client.maestro-rest-api.url* is the url in which the MAESTRO backend is running
+- *quarkus.rest-cliend.defpipe-rest-api.url* is the url in which the DEF-PIPE backend is running
+- *quarkus.oidc.credentials.secret* the client secret of the backend client in keycloak
+- *quarkus.oidc-client.credentials.secret* is the client secret to interact with def-pipe
+- *quarkus.oidc-client.grant-options.password.password* the password of the user which uses the client
 - *mongodb.connection-string* is the url of the mongodb used in the microservice
-- *maestro.auth.token* sets the auth token for maestro backend

 ### Running the application in dev mode